lolcommits/lolcommits-yammer/README.md

     $ gem install lolcommits-yammer

-Then configure to enable and set the remote endpoint:
+Then configure to enable with:

     $ lolcommits --config -p yammer
     # set enabled to `true`
-    # set the remote endpoint (must begin with http(s)://)
-    # optionally set a key (sent in params) and/or HTTP Basic Auth credentials
+    # confirm access for this plugin at yammer.com (link opens automatically)

 That's it!
-Provided the endpoint responds correctly, your next lolcommit will be uploaded to it.
-To disable use:
+Your next lolcommit will be posted to Yammer.
+To disable uninstall the gem or use:

     $ lolcommits --config -p yammer
     # and set enabled to `false`

+To revoke the access you granted this plugin, visit 'Edit Settings' -> 'My Applications' and select 'Revoke Access' for 'Lolcommits Yammer'.

 ## Development